supreethr23/dp-300-database-administrator/Instructions/Lab-Scenario-Preview/Module11.md

-# Lab Scenario Preview: DP-300: Plan and implement data platform resources

-## Lab11: Deploy an Azure SQL Database from a template
+# Lab Scenario Preview: Lab11: Deploy an Azure SQL Database from a template

-### Lab overview
+## Lab overview

 You've been hired as a Senior Data Engineer to help automate day to day operations of database administration.
 This automation is to help ensure that the databases for AdventureWorks continue to operate at peak performance and provide methods for alerting based on certain criteria.
 AdventureWorks uses SQL Server in both Infrastructure as a Service (IaaS) and Platform as a Service (PaaS) offerings.